A simple model of trees for unicellular maps: Counting formulas for unicellular maps

 We thus recover: \begin{prop}[Walsh and Lehman~\cite{LeWa72}] The number $\eps_g(n)$ is given by

 where $(x)_k=\prod_{j=0}^{k-1}(x-j)$, $\ell$ is the number of parts of $\gamma$, and $m_i$ is the number of parts of length $i$ in $\gamma$. \end{prop}

 Define the exponential generating function

 of C-permutations where $y$ marks the number of elements, which are labelled, and $x$ marks the number of cycles.
+Since a C-permutation is a set of signed cycles of odd lengths, $C(x,y)$ is given by

-Using the standard techniques of symbolic method (see {\it e.g.} \cite[Part A]{FlajoletSedgewickAnalyticCombinatorics} for a general presentation of this method and the page 120 for the application to permutations seen as sets of cycles), this generating series is given by
+Indeed the sum in the parenthesis is the generating function of cycles of odd lengths, the factor $2$ is for the signs of cycles, the $\exp$ means that we take a set of such signed cycles, and the $-1$ means that the set is non-empty (see {\it e.g.} \cite[Part A]{FlajoletSedgewickAnalyticCombinatorics} for a general presentation of the methodology to translate classical combinatorial set operations into generating function expressions, in particular page 120 for the application to permutations seen as sets of cycles).
+Since $\sum_{k\geq 0}\frac{y^{2k+1}}{2k+1}=\frac1{2}\log\Big(\frac{1+y}{1-y}\Big)$, the expression simplifies to

 Since $c_0(1)=2$ and $\frac{1}{(n+1)!}c_g(n+1)=\frac{2^{n+1}n!}{(2n)!}\eps_g(n)=\frac{2}{(2n-1)!!}\eps_g(n)$ for $n\geq 1$, we recover:

 \begin{prop}[Harer-Zagier series formula~\cite{HaZa86,ZvLa97}] The generating function